LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Templates/Carousel.md

 ### Best Practices

-Use a carousel when there's a priority order to your content, i.e., the first item is probably the most interesting.
+* Use a carousel when there's a priority order to your content, i.e., the first item is probably the most interesting.

-Strive for consistency.
+* Strive for consistency.
 If one card has an image, include an image in all of them.

-Don't mix types of content.
+* Don't mix types of content.
 If you include an article next to a list of products, your experience could cause confusion.

-Don't use a carousel when it's important that people see everything in the list.
+* Don't use a carousel when it's important that people see everything in the list.
 They may not scroll to the end.
-Consider a List Template instead.
+Consider creating a List instead (a [Structured Content card](rich-messaging-structured-content-card.html) with vertical elements and click operations).

 ### Example